Gas and electricity arrears

-- If you have a credit meter (one you don’t have to top up) and have owed money to your current supplier for more than 28 days, you may not be able to move to a new supplier until you have paid the debt.
+- If you have a credit meter (one you don’t have to top up) and have owed money to your current supplier for 28 days or more, you may not be able to move to a new supplier until you have paid the debt.

 - If you have a prepayment meter and owe £500 or less to your current supplier, you should be allowed to switch.